Landlord & Tenant Board Representation

 Protect Your Rental Investment

-Ontario’s Residential Tenancies Act, 2006 (RTA) is one of
+Ontario’s Residential Tenancies Act, 2006 (RTA) governs

-an N5 — can cause the Landlord and Tenant Board to
+— can cause the Landlord and Tenant Board to

 dismiss your application after months of waiting.